norcams/docs-enduser/docs/known-issues.rst

 distribution will release packages one minor release ahead of RedHat Enterprise Linux, and for some this represents a stability consern.
 This has prompted a community response in the form of two new downstream RHEL distributions, Alma Linux and Rocky Linux.

-The former is yet to release a cloud image that the NREC Team can base our image building process on, and the latter is still to reach final release.
-Our recommendation for now is to use CentOS 8.
-Later on it will be trivial to convert CentOS 8 to either Alma, Rocky or CentOS 8 Stream, and the NREC team will provide information on how to proceed in due time.
+The NREC Team now provides GOLD images for Alma Linux, Rocky Linux, and CentOS Stream 8.
+Existing CentOS 8 instances can easily be converted to either mentioned distributions, or you can create new instances.
+The NREC team will provide more information on how to proceed in due time when CentOS 8 reaches end of life.

+Please refer to :doc:`gold-image` for more information on available GOLD images.

 API access
 ----------